Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Synthea_Healthcare_Analysis/readme.md

 Which medications are recorded most frequently?

-### Key Insight
+### Key Findings

-The most frequently recorded medications included:
+- **Finding 1: Cardiovascular medications dominated the most frequently recorded treatments.**
+  Lisinopril, Hydrochlorothiazide and Amlodipine were the three most commonly recorded medications.

 | Medication | Records |
 | :--- | :--- |